Myomere: Tetrapods

 The myomeres of tetrapods run vertically and do not undergo folding like in bony fishes.
 Further, in higher order vertebrates, myomeres are fused and run longitudinally.
 Myosepta are not present in amniotes as amniote muscles are arranged differently.

 In salamanders, hypaxial muscles, myomeres, and myosepta run in a straight line mid-laterally to mid-ventrally.
 Specifically, the orientation of collagen fibers within these myomeres runs mediolateral.
 It is also theorized that, in salamanders, myosepta increase the amplification of strain of angled muscle fibers.
 This controls how myomeres bulge during contraction in what is called the 'bulge control hypothesis'.
 Salamanders in the genus Necturus (mudpuppies) are a salamander species with simply-lain myomeres, unlike the complex nature of bony fishes.

 Myomeres also play a role in swimming in adult newts.
 Specifically, epaxial myomeres located opposite to each other at the same longitudinal site alternate rhythmic contraction.
 During stepping on the ground, the myomeres of the mid-trunk undergo bursts of contraction that are synchronized in contrast to double bursting patterns (in opposite directions) expressed in the anterior and posterior trunks.

+Ossified myosepta

+In some taxa, the myoseptal tendons undergo ossification.
+This occurs in many teleosts, as well as pachycephalosaurid dinosaurs.